 (2) With respect to injuries occurring before the day on which the Workers’ Compensation and Injury Management Amendment (Jockeys) Act 2012 section 4 comes into operation, the weekly earnings of a jockey are taken to be an amount equal to the weekly rate of wages, including special allowances, prescribed for stable foremen under the relevant Commonwealth award.

-[Clause 16A inserted by No. 45 of 2012 s.
+[Clause 16A inserted: No. 45 of 2012 s.
 6.]

 16. Varying weekly payments